DearHRS/WoTBlitzArmourPenetrationCalculator/README.md

 log:15.04.2023 1516
--completed functions related to calculation of kenetic rounds (ap/apcr) -intregated those functions and programme finally does some calculations
+-completed functions related to calculation of kenetic rounds (ap/apcr) -intregated those functions and programme finally does calculations related to 100% chance of penetration